-6.1 The Contractor shall, prior to the commencement of its programme of activities under this contract, submit to the Secretary-General a contingency plan to respond effectively to incidents that are likely to cause serious harm or a threat of serious harm to the marine environment arising from the Contractor's activities at sea in the exploration area.
-Such contingency plan shall establish special procedures and provide for adequate and appropriate equipment to deal with such incidents and, in particular, shall include arrangements for:
+- 6.1 The Contractor shall, prior to the commencement of its programme of activities under this contract, submit to the Secretary-General a contingency plan to respond effectively to incidents that are likely to cause serious harm to the marine environment arising from the Contractor's activities at sea in the exploration area.
+Such contingency plan shall establish special procedures and provide for adequate and appropriate equipment to deal with such incidents and, in particular, shall include arrangements for: - (a) The immediate raising of a general alarm in the area of the exploration activities; - (b) Immediate notification to the Secretary-General; - (c) The warning of ships which might be about to enter the immediate vicinity;

-- (a) The immediate raising of a general alarm in the area of the exploration activities; - (b) Immediate notification to the Secretary-General; - (c) The warning of ships which might be about to enter the immediate vicinity; - (d) A continuing flow of full information to the Secretary-General relating to particulars of the contingency measures already taken and further actions required; - (e) The removal, as appropriate, of polluting substances; - (f) The reduction and, so far as reasonably possible, prevention of serious harm to the marine environment, as well as mitigation of such effects; - (g) As appropriate, cooperation with other contractors with the Authority to respond to an emergency; and - (h) Periodic emergency response exercises. - 6.2 The Contractor shall promptly report to the Secretary-General any incident arising from its activities that has caused, is causing or poses a threat of serious harm to the marine environment.
-Each such report shall contain the details of such incident, including, inter alia: - (a) The coordinates of the area affected or which can reasonably be anticipated to be affected; - (b) The description of the action being taken by the Contractor to prevent, contain, minimize and repair the serious harm or threat of serious harm to the marine environment; - (c) A description of the action being taken by the Contractor to monitor the effects of the incident on the marine environment; and - (d) Such supplementary information as may reasonably be required by the Secretary-General. - 6.3 The Contractor shall comply with emergency orders issued by the Council and immediate measures of a temporary nature issued by the Secretary-General in accordance with the Regulations, to prevent, contain, minimize or repair serious harm or the threat of serious harm to the marine environment, which may include orders to the Contractor to immediately suspend or adjust any activities in the exploration area. - 6.4 If the Contractor does not promptly comply with such emergency orders or immediate measures of a temporary nature, the Council may take such reasonable measures as are necessary to prevent, contain, minimize or repair any such serious harm or the threat of serious harm to the marine environment at the Contractor's expense.
+- (d) A continuing flow of full information to the Secretary-General relating to particulars of the contingency measures already taken and further actions required; - (e) The removal, as appropriate, of polluting substances; - (f) The reduction and, so far as reasonably possible, prevention of serious harm to the marine environment, as well as mitigation of such effects; - (g) As appropriate, cooperation with other contractors with the Authority to respond to an emergency; and - (h) Periodic emergency response exercises. - 6.2 The Contractor shall promptly report to the Secretary-General any incident arising from its activities that has caused or is likely to cause serious harm to the marine environment.
+Each such report shall contain the details of such incident, including, inter alia: - (a) The coordinates of the area affected or which can reasonably be anticipated to be affected: - (b) The description of the action being taken by the Contractor to prevent, contain, minimize and repair the serious harm to the marine environment; - (c) A description of the action being taken by the Contractor to monitor the effects of the incident on the marine environment; and - (d) Such supplementary information as may reasonably be required by the Secretary-General. - 6.3 The Contractor shall comply with emergency orders issued by the Council and immediate measures of a temporary nature issued by the Secretary-General in accordance with the Regulations, to prevent, contain, minimize or repair serious harm to the marine environment, which may include orders to the Contractor to immediately suspend or adjust any activities in the exploration area. - 6.4 If the Contractor does not promptly comply with such emergency orders or immediate measures of a temporary nature, the Council may take such reasonable measures as are necessary to prevent, contain, minimize or repair any such serious harm to the marine environment at the Contractor's expense.
 The Contractor shall promptly reimburse the Authority the amount of such expenses.
 Such expenses shall be in addition to any monetary penalties which may be imposed on the Contractor pursuant to the terms of this contract or the Regulations.